|Revised||May 5, 2021|

 - If the school was not accredited by a regional or national accrediting body recognized by the United States Department of Education at the time the course was taken, additional documentation will be required.
 It shall be the student’s responsibility to provide any additional documentation requested.

-- For skills-based courses, particularly those in the advanced technology programs, demonstration of student skills may be a component of the evaluation process.
+- For skills-based courses, particularly those in the advanced technology programs, demonstration of skills may be a component of the evaluation process.

 - When a student transfers from an institution of higher education to Blue Ridge Community College, the following steps will be implemented: